 It has been said that the purpose of a liberal education is to liberate the individual from the parochialism of direct personal experience.
-It is with that spirit the Faculty of Applied Science and Engineering and the Canadian Engineering Accreditation Board requires you to enrol in Humanities and Social Sciences (HSS) courses.
+It is with that spirit the Faculty of Applied Science & Engineering and the Canadian Engineering Accreditation Board requires you to enrol in Humanities and Social Sciences (HSS) courses.

 In particular, you should choose courses that explore the central issues, thought processes and scholarly methods found in these disciplines.
 Please note HSS electives are a subset of Complementary Studies (CS) courses; they can be used to satisfy CS elective requirements.